 Children born with a mild version, called spina bifida occulta, may sometimes have it without even knowing.
 In Latin, “occulta” means hidden, and it basically means that the defect sits under the skin.

-There’s almost no way of telling if a baby has this type, unless some symptoms are apparent.
 However, this type does leave one clue on the lower part of the spine.
 Sometimes it’s a birthmark or a dimple, or a patch of hair.
+An ultrasound of the spine can diagnose this condition.

 When looking from the inside, the spinal cord is likely attached to the tissue as opposed to being afloat in the spinal column.
 This may or may not cause any issues for the baby.
 Fortunately, most babies with this condition won’t experience any long-term problems.